httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 2. For each member of the dictionary:
     1. The name of the member is the label of the output signature as specified in {{signature-input-header}}
     2. Parse the value of the member to obtain the list of covered content identifiers
-    3. Select any additional parameters necessary for completing the signature, such as the signing algorithm and key material
+    3. Process the requested parameters, such as the signing algorithm and key material.
+If any requested parameters cannot be fulfilled, or if the requested parameters conflict with those deemed appropriate to the target message, the process fails and returns an error.
+    4. Select any additional parameters necessary for completing the signature
-    4. Create the `Signature-Input` and `Signature` header values and associate them with the label
+    5. Create the `Signature-Input` and `Signature` header values and associate them with the label
 3. Optionally create any additional `Signature-Input` and `Signature` values, with unique labels not found in the `Accept-Signature` field
 4. Combine all labeled `Signature-Input` and `Signature` values and attach both headers to the target message